J.P. Crawford Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 18th in MLB.

-- The Guardians' 4.07 team ERA ranks 13th among all league pitching staffs.
+- The Guardians' 4.18 team ERA ranks 13th among all MLB pitching staffs.

-- Guardians pitchers combine to rank 14th in baseball in home runs surrendered (seven total, one per game).
+- Guardians pitchers combine to surrender eight total home runs at a clip of one per game (to rank 14th in the league).

-- The right-hander last appeared on Sunday against the Seattle Mariners, when he tossed seven scoreless innings while giving up two hits.
+- His most recent appearance was on Sunday against the Seattle Mariners, when the righty went 4 2/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.